 The Yorkshire Dales National Park is a separate planning authority.
-There are mechanisms in place to enable the National Park to consult the Environmental Protection department in matters relating to potentially contaminated land.
+There are mechanisms in place to enable both the National Park and Craven District planning authorities to consult Council Environmental Health officers and the Environment Agency on matters concerning potentially contaminated land.